Cycling at the 2016 Summer Paralympics

 Cycling at the 2016 Summer Paralympics consisted of 50 events in two main disciplines, track cycling and road cycling.
-The venues were the Rio Olympic Velodrome for track cycling in the Barra Cluster, and the Flamengo Park for the road cycling disciplines in the Copacapana Cluster.
+The venues were the Rio Olympic Velodrome for track cycling in the Barra Cluster, and the Flamengo Park for the road cycling disciplines in the Copacabana Cluster.
 Seventeen events were contested on the track, and 33 on the road.

 Classification

 Cyclists are given a classification depending on the type and extent of their disability.
 This method is known as a functional system and was introduced in 2012.
 Athletes are classified according to their functional ability across four broad categories (blind or partially sighted tandem, handcycle, tricycle and standard bicycle).
 The class number indicates the severity of impairment with "1" being most impaired.
 The classification system allows cyclists to compete against others with a similar level of function.

 Riders with recovering or deteriorating conditions such as MS are eligible but must have been reclassified within six months of a World Championships or Paralympic Games to ensure their classification is correct.
 Specialised equipment including prostheses is only allowed where it has been specifically approved.